There are two main reasons for this failure:

 Even if you have done a good job educating your clients about all the services you offer, they are human, likely busy, and may forget.
 Here are some ways you can do a better job of erasing that disconnect:

 Designate a dedicated relationship manager.
 Usually the person responsible for managing the relationship is the same one responsible for managing the daily work.
 What happens is that the long-term relationship management gets lost in the demands of the current workload.
 Consider designating someone in the firm to be a dedicated relationship manager, working closely with the person who does the day-to-day work so he or she understands the client.

 Integrate a formal review of potential issues into your client management process.
 Provide your clients with a monthly review to determine if there are any issues or opportunities they should be aware of.

 Actively look for opportunities where you can help.
 By conducting a formal review, you are likely to identify a number of issues.
 Some the client can handle on their own; others may need your attention, whether it is something you can handle for them or provide them with a referral to another professional they may need on their team.

 Review issues and your suggested approaches with the client.
 Rather than waiting for a client to come to you, be proactive in putting potential issues on the table and discuss how you are able to help as a valued partner, not as someone with a sales pitch.

 Stay in touch every month.
 The easiest way to put your firm in the face of your past and current clients is to send them a monthly newsletter.
 It’s cheap, it’s fast and it works.

-While this approach will not work for every practice, it can be adapted for many clients.
+While these tips will not work for every practice, they can be adapted for many clients.
 It’s all part of micromanaging the client experience – if you take the time to really know your clients and the problems they are facing, you greatly increase your chances for repeat business.